EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-From the cookiecutter template we have filled out the `configs`, `src`, `data`, `models`, `reports`, `tests`, and  `dockerfiles` folders.
+From the cookiecutter template we have filled out the `configs`, `.github`, `src`, `data`, `reports`, `tests`, and  `dockerfiles` folders.
 We have removed the `notebooks` and `docs` folders because we did not use any notebooks and did not write any documentation in our project.
-We have added an `outputs` folder that contains the logs for our experiments.
-We also added a `template` folder for the frontend to the API.
+We have added an `outputs` folder that contains the logs for our experiments saving every checkpoint, we used the `outputs` folder instead of the `models` folder.
+We also added a `templates` folder for the html document used for the frontend to the API.
+Overall the structure of our repository is similar to the cookiecutter template with a few added files such as `data_drift.py` to run certain parts more efficiently.

 ### Question 6